 ONE OF THE BIGGEST FESTIVALS IN EASTERN EUROPE!

-Odessa International Film Festival is the festival which has one of the largest audiences in Eastern Europe.
-It is an annual film festival held in cinema capital of Ukraine – Odessa.
+Odesa International Film Festival is the festival which has one of the largest audiences in Eastern Europe.
+It is an annual film festival held in cinema capital of Ukraine – Odesa.
 Founded in 2010 for popularization of high-level intellectual films among Ukrainian viewers and also for support, development of cinema inside the country and on international stage.
 Festival became the brightest summer film event and took its place on the world film map.
 Exclusive film premieres, workshops of leading world filmmakers and unique festive atmosphere – all of this bring together 9 days of Odessa International Film Festival!

 The film selection is focused on so-called art mainstream, which includes the films possessing a refined artistic quality, yet accessible to the broadest audience possible.
-Odessa International Film Festival includes 3 competition programs: International, National and European Documentary Competition.
+Odesa International Film Festival includes 3 competition programs: International, National and European Documentary Competition.

 The international competition includes films from all over the world, mostly international or national premieres, for the most demanding and passionate viewers.
 For Odessa International Film Festival viewers are the main focus and the audience awards the Grand-Prix – Golden Duke.
 International Jury awards winners in the Best Film, Best Director and Best Acting categories.
 Since 2016 OIFF has new competition program – European Documentary Competition.
 European Documentary Films Jury awards premiers of European documentaries.

 National competition program includes latest films from Ukraine or made in a co-production with Ukraine.
 Short films and full length movies of Ukrainian filmmakers also take part in the competition.
 These works will be evaluated by the Jury of the National Competition Program.
 As a part of National Competition jury awards winner in the Best Acting category.